Riemann-Hilbert problems from Donaldson-Thomas theory: Summary of the contents of the paper

 \subsection{Two classes of examples}

 There are two important classes of examples of BPS structures where we can say something about solutions to the Riemann-Hilbert problem.
 Both are also of interest in theoretical physics.
-They are treated a little more thoroughly in Sections \ref{gw} and \ref{in}, but there are many unanswered questions, some of which we return to in \cite{tocome} and \cite{AB}.
+They are treated a little more thoroughly in Sections \ref{gw} and \ref{in}, but there are many unanswered questions which we leave for future research.